Seneca-BSA/bsa/docs/sep600/lab2.md

     }
     </pre>
 1. Run and test your program.
-1. Without taking apart your Pull-up circuit, assemble another Pull-Down circuit as given above and attach the signal to another of the digital input pin of your microcontroller.
+1. Without taking apart your Pull-up circuit, assemble another Pull-Down circuit as given above and attach the signal to another of the digital input pins of your microcontroller.
 Refer to the microcontroller board manual for details on pin assignment.
 1. Modify your code so the second switch you assembled will trigger the second LED (LED2) to turn on.
 1. Run and test your program.